 - A space can act as the main stage area, a virtual lobby, sponsor booths, breakout rooms, and more.

 - You can allow audience members to create their own spaces that anyone at the event can join.

-- Event runners can set permissions for audience participation level.
+- Event runners can set permissions for audience participation levels.
 These can be customized per space.

-- Control whether audience members can use their device’s camera and microphone to participate in the discussions, whether they can present to the stage, and more.
+- Control whether audience members can use their device’s camera and microphone to participate in the discussions, whether they can present on the stage, and more.

 - Set up widgets in your spaces for attendees to interact without leaving the venue.